google/draco/README.md

 ------------------------

 The default target created from the build files will be the `draco_encoder` and `draco_decoder` command line applications.
-For both applications, if you run them without any arguments or `-h`, the applications will output usage and options.
+Additionally, `draco_transcoder` is generated when CMake is run with the DRACO_TRANSCODER_SUPPORTED variable set to ON (see [BUILDING](BUILDING.md#transcoder) for more details).
+For all applications, if you run them without any arguments or `-h`, the applications will output usage and options.

 Encoding Tool
 -------------